hpcflow/matflow/docs/source/user/getting_started/custom_task_schemas_and_workflows.rst

 When running a workflow with Matflow, the required files are copied into a directory that Matflow creates, and any output files are saved into the ``execute`` directory.
-If you want to keep any of theses files, you should copy them to the ``artifacts`` directory using ``save_files``:
+If you want to keep any of theses files, you should tell MatFlow to copy them to the ``artifacts`` directory using ``save_files``:

 .. code-block:: yaml